 In my opinion, there is nothing quite as delicious as this hearty, and comforting meal.

-It's kind of a special meal so we usually serve it for Christmas, Easter, or New Year’s dinner.
+It's a special meal so we usually serve for Christmas, Easter, or New Year’s dinner.
 Or just because it's been too long and we are totally craving it.

-The dish is traditionally made with veal but this year I used veal and beef for the recipe and I’ve heard of some people even using pork or lamb.
+This dish is traditionally made with veal but sometimes I use veal and beef.
+And I’ve heard of some people even using pork or lamb.

 What is Osso Buco?